 See full summary »

 This was an early 90's sitcom comedy that revolved around a hospital floor staff in Miami, Florida.
 It primarily centered on the female nurses but also some doctors and an orderly named Paco.
 Richard Mulligan's character (Harry Weston) from the show, Empty Nest, was a pediatric doctor whom also worked at this hospital.
 In other words the show was a spin off from Empty Nest.
-Although, Empty Nest, was on television before and after this show.
 Written by

 Was this review helpful to you?